 Whether you’re looking for flats, sneakers, hiking boots or sandals, I’ve got you covered.
 And you will get several options in each category, so hopefully you will find at least one pair that’s to your taste.

-And of course, I’ve found shoes for both and women, so that there’s something for everyone.
-Scroll down to find the best shoes for travel in 2019!
+And of course, I’ve found great travel shoes for both and women, so that there’s something for everyone.

 Depending on where you are going and what you plan to be doing, there are several pairs of sneakers you should consider buying.
 So, make sure that you’re getting a pair that is suitable for you.

 If you’re travelling somewhere warm, your best best would be canvas sneakers.
 And nobody does canvas sneakers like Converse.
 I’ve worn them to the beach and I’ve worn them into the woods.
 However, I only recommend classic All Stars if you don’t plan to do much walking, since we all know how uncomfortable they can get after long periods of time.

 In that case, you are probably better off with the New Balance sneakers.
 They are sportier than the Converse option, but they are also a lot more comfortable.
 If you plan to do a lot of walking, they are the pair to get.

 Adidas Sleek sneakers are another excellent option for walking around.
 I actually walked about 12,000 steps in a day in them, and I did not feel a thing.
 Plus, they are a newer model, so you’ll be trendy and stylish in them.
 Just make sure to break them in properly, since they are really stiff out of the box.